U.S. and Iran Near Possible Ceasefire Extension Amid Strait of Hormuz Talks

 Key Facts

-- U.S. officials and negotiators are discussing a process to reopen the Strait of Hormuz, according to sources briefed on the conversations.
+- U.S. officials and negotiators are discussing a process to reopen the Strait of Hormuz.

-- Former President Trump stated he is '50/50' on pursuing a deal with Iran or resuming strikes, and plans to meet with envoys to decide.
+- President Trump stated he is '50/50' on pursuing a deal with Iran or resuming military strikes.

-- A fragile ceasefire has been in place since April 8, with reports of skirmishes as both sides negotiate.
+- A fragile ceasefire has been in place since April 8, punctuated by skirmishes.

 What Happened

-U.S. and Iranian officials are engaged in talks over a possible ceasefire extension and nuclear framework, with discussions focused on reopening the Strait of Hormuz.
-Former President Trump is weighing options between a deal or renewed military action.
+U.S. and Iranian officials are engaged in talks to potentially extend a ceasefire and address access to the Strait of Hormuz, with President Trump weighing diplomatic and military options.

 Why It Matters